epam/edp-ddm-registry-regulation-management/README.md

 ### Local development:
 ###### Prerequisites:
 * Ceph/S3-like storage is configured and running
+* Vault service is configured and running

 ###### Configuration:
 Check `src/main/resources/application-local.yaml` and replace if needed:
   * *-ceph properties with your ceph storage values
+  * vault properties with your Vault values
+Check `src/main/resources/bootstrap.yaml` and replace if needed:
+  * vault properties with your Vault values for 'local' profile

 ###### Steps:
 1. (Optional) Package application into jar file with `mvn clean package`